 Nina Totenberg is NPR's award-winning legal affairs correspondent.
 Her reports air regularly on NPR's critically acclaimed newsmagazines All Things Considered, Morning Edition, and Weekend Edition.
 A frequent contributor to major newspapers and periodicals, she has published articles in The New York Times Magazine, The Harvard Law Review, The Christian Science Monitor, Parade Magazine, New York Magazine, and others.
 Before joining NPR in 1975, Totenberg served as Washington editor of New Times magazine, and prior to that she was the legal affairs correspondent for the National Observer.

-Accessibility: The New York Academy of Medicine's Hosack Hall is equipped with assistive listening devices and handicapped seating.
-Please contact the Museum of the City of New York in advance at 917.492.3395 or email@example.com to ensure that these services will be available on the night of the program.
+The New York Academy of Medicine's Hosack Hall is equipped with assistive listening devices and limited handicapped seating.
+Please contact the Museum of the City of New York in advance at 917.492.3395 or firstname.lastname@example.org to ensure that these services will be available on the night of the program.

 The venue is being taped for television and may be exhibited on television and in other media.
 Such taping may include pictures of the venue or individuals in the venue.
 Your attendance at this venue is deemed your consent to appear in such programming.